chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/visual-testing.md

 ## 3. Verify

 Verification is _you_ evaluating how the component looks in Storybook.
-That is, does it match the design spec.
+That is, does it match the design spec?

 The usual development workflow is: